aws/chalice/docs/source/topics/events.rst

 You can configure a Lambda function to be invoked whenever messages are published to an Amazon DynamoDB stream.
-To configure this, use the :meth:`Chalice.on_dynamodb_message` decorator and provide the name of the DynamoDB stream ARN.
+To configure this, use the :meth:`Chalice.on_dynamodb_record` decorator and provide the name of the DynamoDB stream ARN.

 .. note::